David-g-g/PaymentGateway/README.md

 dotnet test

 # Testing the API
 This project uses swagger to help exploring the API.
-Suagger should be displayed in the root url https://localhost:5001/index.html
+Swagger should be displayed in the root url https://localhost:5001/index.html

-It is required for a merchant to exist in the database and have an apiKey and SigningKey assinged in order to be able to call the API.
+It is required for a merchant to exist in the database and have an apiKey and SigningKey assigned in order to be able to call the API.

 NOTE: There is an existing test merchant in the database, use the ApiKey and SigningKey for your tests